Find Affordable College Courses

 $11,882 Average Tuition & Fees

 You’ll join some of the best and brightest minds around you if you attend Southern Connecticut State University.
 The school came in at #4 on this year’s Best Value Health & Physical Education Schools in Connecticut list.
-Located in the midsize city of New Haven, SCSU is a public school with a medium-sized student population.
+Located in the city of New Haven, SCSU is a public college with a medium-sized student population.

 #5